Key Takeaways

 Pros

-• Coverage builds fast without needing a huge amount of product.
+- Coverage builds fast without needing a heavy amount of product.

-• Wears well compared with many softer or more radiant foundations.
+- Holds up well compared with softer or more radiant foundations.

-• 45 mL bottle gives better value than many prestige foundations.
+- 45 mL bottle is a genuine value advantage over most prestige foundations.

 Cons

-• Not the best choice for dry skin or people who love glowy bases.
+- Not the best choice for dry skin or anyone who prefers glowy, lightweight bases.

-• Shade matching still needs care because matte formulas can dry down differently.
+- Shade matching still needs care — matte formulas can dry down differently than you expect.

 My final verdict

-NARS Soft Matte Complete Foundation is one of those products that I would recommend with confidence, but only to the right person.
+NARS Soft Matte Complete Foundation is a product I would recommend with genuine confidence — but only to the right person.
 On oily and combination skin, it does a lot of things well.
-It covers properly, helps control shine, smooths out the look of pores, and gives you a cleaner, more durable base than many more radiant formulas will.
+It covers properly, helps control shine, smooths out pores, and gives you a cleaner, more durable base than most radiant formulas will.

-My short version is this: buy it if you want polish, coverage, and better oil control.
-Skip it if you want glow, softness, and maximum forgiveness.
+Short version: buy it if you want polish, coverage, and better oil control.
+Skip it if you want glow, softness, and maximum forgiveness on texture.

 Maddie is here to share beauty knowledge and help you build a makeup routine that actually works in real life.